 The private aerospace company Space-X launched the first private spacecraft this week bound for the International Space Station.
 Today on Access Utah, we explore U.S. space security with Victoria Sampson, Director of the Secure World Foundation.

 At 9:30 Science Questions presents Part II of the series "In the State of Mental Breakdown," a profile of the mental healthcare crisis in Salt Lake County that mirrors what is happening across the nation.

-On the show this week, you’ll hear the fabulous guitar work on Pat Donohue’s latest release, as well as accomplished storytelling on Ruth Hill’s new album.
-I’ll also play songs from new discs by Carol Williams, Ray Bonneville, and Guthrie Thomas, among other talented artists.
-Join me and listen in, this Saturday at 8pm to Fresh Folk on Utah Public Radio.
+On the show this week, I feature the affecting debut album from the duo Driftwood Fire, and the poetic new release from Kyle Alden.
+I’ll also play songs from new discs by Katie Quick, Jon Brooks, and Jay Einhorn, among other talented artists.
+Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.

 It started as Decoration Day, a day to honor fallen Civil War soldiers and has evolved into Memorial Day, a time to honor all of our dead.
 We’ll talk with Warren Hegg, with the “Keep the Spirit of ’45 Alive” organization about the Borgstrom family of Thatcher who lost four sons in WWII.
 Utah State University folklorist Randy Williams will join us to talk about the Veterans History Project and we’ll talk with several war veterans.